 - Your physician’s name/address

 - Any ongoing treatment you are receiving, including the name of the treatment provider and what the treatment is for

-If you would like to learn more about the EOI form, or what is required of you, you can post your legal need on UpCounsel’s marketplace.
+If you would like to learn more about Evidence of Insurability, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.